BGI-Qingdao/moso_bamboo_resequencing/README.md

 ## 1. SNP & Indel detection using GATK

-## 2. Structural variation detection using Breakdancer, Manta, and SUVOVOR
+## 2. Structural variation detection using Breakdancer, Manta, and SURVIVOR

 ## 3. Copy number variation detection using Control-FREEC